-Europe has countless statistical agencies, research units and other organizations producing and disseminating health systems information.
-The health systems information being produced and disseminated by these organizations addresses many of the challenges being faced in health systems and appears, superficially at least, highly topical.
+Most if not all European countries have statistical agencies, research units and other organizations producing and disseminating health systems information.
+The health systems information being produced and disseminated by these organizations addresses many of the challenges being faced in health systems and appears, superficially at least in most countries, highly topical.
 Yet health systems information is often not being used to its full potential as one key input in the policy-making process.
 While no estimates exist of the frequency of missed opportunities, many examples have been documented in the BRIDGE systematic review (Lavis & Catallo, 2013).
 The review includes findings from a variety of different types of study, including: